sufrin/ThreadCSO/examples/README.md

 message-passing program, with each cell represented by an individual process.

-Usageof the programs (from SBT) is:
+Usage of the programs (from SBT) is:

-`runMain Life -n«count»`     Uses «count» columns and rows in a square, and starts off with a random collection of cells alive.
+`runMain Life -n«count»`     Uses «count» columns and rows in a square, and starts off with a random collection of live cells.

 `runMain Lyfe «cols»X«rows» «width»x«height»` Uses «cols» columns and «rows» rows in a rectangle of dimension «width»x«height» pixels.
+If there is room for more columns or rows in the given rectangle, then one of (cols, rows) is increased so as to fill the rectangle.

+The defaults give reasonably good performance; but be aware that the fundamental limitation of this approach is that the display is a generic component that "polls" each of the cells for its image once per generation.

-It starts off with a random collection of cells alive.
-When run interactively from the terminal, the simulation can be stopped and started, and cells can be "painted" alive when it is stopped.
+The simulation can be stopped and started, and cells can be "painted" alive when it is stopped.
 For details run the program with `-h.`

-Other message-passing solutions could have workers working on larger rectangular regions of the grid, and exchanging the edges of their regions with neighbour workers on every generation.
+Other message-passing solutions might have workers working on larger rectangular regions of the grid, and exchanging the edges of their regions with neighbour workers on every generation.